NATO: Origin Story, Meaning, Founding Countries, Article 5, & Other Major Facts

 Today, NATO uses it Membership Action Plan to help European countries aspiring to be part of the alliance.
 NATO, in partnership with many organizations and the European Union, offers targeted support in the areas enumerated above.

 For many decades, Scandinavian countries Finland and Sweden maintained a neutral posture in terms of NATO’s stance against the Soviet Union (and later Russia).
-However, when the unthinkable happened, in terms of Russia’s invasion of Ukraine in 2022, Sweden and Finland got spooked.
-In May 2022, the Scandinavian countries submitted applications to join NATO.
+However, when the unthinkable happened, in terms of Russia’s unprovoked invasion of Ukraine in 2022, Sweden and Finland got spooked.
+In May 2022, the Nordic countries submitted applications to join NATO.

 Following the announcement of those bids, Turkish President Recep Tayyip Erdogan registered his opposition towards Sweden and Finland’s admission into NATO.
 Turkey, a NATO member state, cited its differences with those the two Nordic countries, accusing them of being safe havens for political organizations that Turkey does not approve of.